enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - handleCheckboxChange function will get the value of gender from the checkbox and put it inside the inputs.

 - handleSubmit function will take the form value for now and console log it.
-Later we will post data to the backend.
+Later, we will post the data to the backend.

 - Import following.